What exactly is a blister?

 Continuous pressure or rubbing will eventually lead to the separation of the epidermis (the outer skin layer) from its lower skin layers, and a blister containing tissue fluid will form.
-This liquid is supposed to cushion the wound and protect it from further pressure.
-So actually, the blister is a clever self-protective measure of your body.
+This fluid is supposed to cushion the wound and protect it from further pressure.
+So actually, the blister is a clever self-protective measure created by your body.

 "An open blister

 Discover advanced blister bandage technology!
 Try out the new Elastoplast Blister bandage for yourself!
 The Hydrocolloid Active-Gel Cushion protects the affected area and relieves the pain immediately.
 The Active-Gel Cushion is based on the principle of moist healing.
 The technology inside the cushion uses super-absorbers designed to absorb blister fluid and allow a cushioning layer of gel to form over the wound, creating the ideal conditions for healing.
 Cell growth and cell migration take place, optimizing the formation of new tissue.

 The bandage also protects against pressure, prevents additional friction and protects the skin from dirt or bacteria that could otherwise enter the wound.

 Thanks to the Elastoplast Adhesion Technology the bandage securely stays in place for 48 hours.
 It is extremely waterproof and sweat-proof.
 The new, easy-to-use application system ensures that you can apply the bandage quickly and wrinkle-free – ideal for when you’re on the go.

 Dr. Kuhlmann’s Expert Tips – Help your blisters heal faster

 Even a tiny blister can be painful and slow you down.
 Dr Maike Kuhlmann, expert in the Elastoplast laboratory, offers these recommendations for helping blisters heal faster – so you can get on with your life.